signal18/replication-manager/README.md

    * READ Replica can be guaranteed COMMITTED READ under monitoring of semi-sync no slave behind feature

-Leader Election Asynchronous Cluster can guarantee continuity of service at no cost for the leader and in some conditions with "No Data Loss", **replication-manager** will track failover SLA (Service Level Availability).
+Leader Election Asynchronous Cluster can guarantee continuity of service at no cost for the leader and in some conditions with "No Data Loss", __replication-manager__ will track failover SLA (Service Level Availability).

-Because it is not always desirable to perform an automatic failover in an asynchronous cluster, **replication-manager** enforces some tunable settings to constraint the architecture state in which the failover can happen.
+Because it is not always desirable to perform an automatic failover in an asynchronous cluster, __replication-manager__ enforces some tunable settings to constraint the architecture state in which the failover can happen.

 In the field, a regular scenario is to have long periods of time between hardware crashes: what was the state of the replication when crash happens?

-We can classify SLA and failover scenario in 3 cases
+We can classify SLA and failover scenario into 3 cases:
   * Replica stream in sync
-  * Replica stream not sync but sate allow failover
+  * Replica stream not sync but state allows failover
-  * Replica stream not sync but sate can't allow failover
+  * Replica stream not sync but state does not allow failover

 ## CASE 1: IN SYNC

-If the replication was in sync, the failover can be done without loss of data, provided that **replication-manager** wait for all replicated events to be applied to the elected replica, before re-opening traffic.
+If the replication was in sync, the failover can be done without loss of data, provided that __replication-manager__ waits for all replicated events to be applied to the elected replica, before re-opening traffic.

 In order to reach this state most of the time, we advise following settings: